Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-The warm-up ride is on flat terrain and takes you along Shell Road to Great Dunes Park.
-After stopping at Great Dunes Park, continue to Jekyll Island’s historic district and return to the hotel.
+The warm-up ride follows flat terrain along Shell Road to Great Dunes Park.
+After a brief stop, continue to Jekyll Island’s Historic District before returning to the hotel.

 Cumulative Distance Range: 4 miles